saleor/decision-records/decisions/002_saleor_auth.md

 ## Current status

 Saleor Cloud users can use login & password to sign in to Dashboard.
 We also have an OIDC plugin.
 There was also the concept of Auth API or External Auth API mentioned in a few places.
-This document is going to outline the general direction and approach of what we want to do with authorisation.
+This document is going to outline the general direction and approach of what we want to do with authorization.

 ## TL;DR
-✨ The general recommendation for our community is to use external authorisation services through OpenID Connect (OIDC).
+✨ The general recommendation for our community is to use external authorization services through OpenID Connect (OIDC).

 ## Saleor’s builtin auth